BridgingBigData/BridgingBigData.github.io/pages/bbd2019agenda.md

 # BBD 2019

 ## Date
-Monday, September 16th 2019
+TBD, 2019

 ## Duration
-8:00 A.M. to 4 P.M.
+8:30 A.M. to 4 P.M.
-- Registration starts at 8:00 AM

 ## Agenda

 ### Registration
-8:00 a.m.
+8:30 a.m.
 Breakfast and coffee available
 Registration table open
+Networking

 ### Welcome
-8:30 - 8:45 a.m.
-(15 mins)
+9:00 - 9:15 a.m.
+(10 mins, 5 mins transition time)
 Topic: Welcome Remarks
 Speakers: From the College of Information Science and Technology, UNO and College of Engineering, University of Nebraska–Lincoln

 ### Keynote
-8:45 - 9:30 a.m.
-(45 mins)
+9:15 - 10:00 a.m.
+(30 mins, 15 mins Q&A)
 Topic: Influence of technology on infrastructure management
 Speaker: TBD

-### Break
+### Nutrition Break
-9:30 – 9:45 a.m.
+10:00 – 10:15 a.m.
 (15 mins)
-Networking Break (Coffee provided, and snacks)
+Networking (Coffee and snacks provided)

-### SMARTI Project Impact (Rural Bridges)
+### SMARTI Project Impact
-9:45 - 10:45 a.m.
-(60 mins)
+10:15 - 11:15 a.m.
+(25+25 mins, 5+5 Q&A)
-Topics: Enduser perspectives
+Topics: Enduser perspectives: Existing Data-driven Solutions, Gaps and Needs
-Speakers: Representatives from SMARTI public and private industry, government and academic partners
+Speakers: TBD: Representatives from SMARTI public and private industry, government and academic partners per availability

-### Break
-10:45 – 11:00 a.m.
-(15 mins)
-Networking Break (Coffee provided, and snacks)

-### SMARTI Initiatives
+### Stakeholder Initiatives
-11:00 a.m. – 12:00 p.m.
-(60 mins)
+11:15 a.m. – 12:00 p.m.
+(45 mins)
-Topics: Drones, Sensing and Data Analysis
-Speakers: SMARTI Researchers
+Topics: Data clearinghouses and other innovations in bridge health management.
+Speakers: TBD: Representatives from NE DOT, Union Pacific, FHWA, HDR, ERDC, Kiewit per availability

 ### Lunch and Learn
 12:00 - 1:00 p.m (60 mins)